iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 ### Bicep templates

 Bicep is an abstraction layer built on top of ARM templates, designed to simplify syntax, improve readability, reduce errors, and introduce [additional functionality](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview).
-While Bicep templates use YAML syntax for readability, they are internally [compiled into JSON](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/frequently-asked-questions#what-happens-to-my-existing-arm-templates) for interactions with ARM API.
+While Bicep templates use YAML syntax for readability, they are internally [compiled into JSON](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/frequently-asked-questions#what-happens-to-my-existing-arm-templates) for interactions with ARM API, so you see your deployemnts on the portal as JSON.

 Benefits of Bicep Templates Include: